 One of the major communications challenges the business world has faced for decades is the presenter’s ego.
-Highly intelligent, talented and responsible business professionals presenting with an intention of showing their audience:
+Highly intelligent, talented and responsible business professionals presenting with an intention of showing their audience how:

 Leaders aren’t exempt from this and whilst it’s human nature, things have changed.
 The truth is that they started to change long before Coronavirus knocked on our doors.
 The pandemic has accentuated so many areas of our lives that many of us took for granted.

-A mindful communication skills coach will show you:
+A mindful communication skills coach will show you how to:

-– How to be present to avoid making damaging assumptions and judgments.
+– Be present to avoid making damaging assumptions and judgments.

-– How to always put your audience first; in other words, leaving your ego at your desk.
+– Always put your audience first; in other words, leaving your ego at your desk.

-– How to look for ways to be of service and make a difference.
+– Look for ways to be of service and make a difference.

 These principles aren’t new, they have always been important.
 In the post coronavirus world, their prominence has been elevated considerably.